 Directed by James Cameron, “Avatar: The Way of Water” is a movie that is fully appreciated if viewers have seen or know about what happened in 2009’s Oscar-winning blockbuster “Avatar,” which was also directed by Cameron.
 Mild spoiler alert for those who haven’t the first “Avatar” movie, which took place in the year 2154: The movie’s main hero, Jake Sully (played by Sam Worthington), a wheelchair-using U.S. Marine, was assigned to be a bodyguard for Dr. Grace Augustine (played by Sigourney Weaver), the leader of the Avatar Program that gives the ability for humans to appear in the form of something else.

 Jake defied the government’s plan for military people to disguise themselves as Pandora natives call the Na’vi, in order to deplete the moon planet of Pandora (located in the Alpha Centauri system) for the precious resource unobtanium.
-Na’vi people are a humanoid species with blue skin, and the average Na’vi adults are about 10 feet tall.
+Na’vi people are a humanoid species.
+The average Na’vi adults are about 10 feet tall.
 At the end of the first “Avatar” movie, Jake left behind his human life on Earth to become a Na’vi.

 At the beginning of “Avatar: The Way of Water” (whose screenplay was written by Cameron, Rick Jaffa and Amanda Silver), it is about 15 years after the first movie took place.
 Jake (who has fully inhabited his Na’vi body) has been happily married to Neytiri (played by Zoe Saldaña), the female Na’vi who saved his life in the first “Avatar” movie.
 Jake and Neytiri fell in love in the first “Avatar” movie.
 They now live on Pandora, where Jake is the leader of the Omatikaya clan, which lives and thrives in the forest.